MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab07_Azure.md

 - Go back to **Visual Studio** and paste the **Application ID** as the **cdsclientid**.

-7. Find the your CDS URL
+7. Find the your Microsoft Dataverse URL

 - Sign in to [https://admin.powerplatform.microsoft.com](https://admin.powerplatform.microsoft.com/)